Sergey Nabokov: Sergey's death and Vladimir's germanophobia

 During the war, Vladimir Nabokov thought that Sergey was living safely in Hermann's castle.
 In autumn 1945, he had a dream in which Sergey died on a bunk in a concentration camp.
 The next day he received a letter from his younger brother Kirill, informing him of the death of Sergey.
 Sergey's death undoubtedly strengthened Nabokov's Germanophobia, which had taken root in the late 1930s.
 For example, in a letter of December 21, 1945, he informs the pastor of Christ Church, Cambridge—Gardiner M. Day—that his 11-year-old son Dmitry would not participate in the collection of clothes for German children.
-"I consider that every item of food and clothing given the Germans must necessarily be taken from our allies… When I have choose between giving for a Greek, Czech, French, Belgian, Chinese, Dutch, Norwegian, Russian, Jewish or German child, I shall not choose the latter one".
+"I consider that every item of food and clothing given the Germans must necessarily be taken from our allies… When I have to choose between giving for a Greek, Czech, French, Belgian, Chinese, Dutch, Norwegian, Russian, Jewish or German child, I shall not choose the latter one".
 After returning to Europe, Nabokov never visited Germany, despite having lived there for 15 years.